|Weight||102kg (16st 0lb)|

 He has also been on loan to Worthing, having spent all his childhood with Cranbrook RFC.
 Harry, who was born in Tunbridge Wells, represented Kent through the age groups, London U16 and U18, played for England Clubs and Schools U18 and captained Harlequins in Junior Academy tournaments.

 His England U20 debut was alongside Sam Hill at centre in the 15-6 win over Scotland at Plymouth Albion in February 2013 but he twisted an ankle and ruptured two ligaments so was unavailable for the rest of Six Nations.
 Harry returned for the 2013 IRB Junior World Championship, started all five games and was a try-scorer against South Africa.
+His second touchdown was in the final game of the 2014 Six Nations when England beat Italy 52-5 at Calvisano.

 He has been mentored by fellow Harlequin Jordan Turner-Hall since his school coaches Nick Oldham and Simon Jervis played an important part in his early development.
 He said: “My dad Charles used to play for the Cranbrook first team and he helped me in the right direction.